reevr/complete-ECMAscript-documentation/README.md

 ## Strict Mode
 Strict mode is enabled using 'use strict' keyword in the beginning of program.
-It is not a statement, but a literal expression, ignored by earlier versions of JavaScript.
+It is not a statement, but a literal expression, ignored by earlier versions of ECMAscript.
 The purpose of "use strict" is to indicate that the code should be executed in "strict mode".
 With strict mode, you can not, for example, use undeclared variables.